 There will be times when you need to drill through the floor joists for running wires or pipes.
 When you do, make sure to center the holes in the web of the joist.
 This will help to distribute the weight and balance out the forces on the joist.
 Some engineered floor joists have holes already in them.
 If so, then you should use these instead of making new ones.

 Whenever drilling, or cutting, a hole into the engineered floor joists they must be completely circular.
 Always use the necessary tool to create the holes before cutting.
 It is also important to keep in mind that you should only cut a hole the exact size that you need.

-When setting the engineered floor joists into position you must take into account the span, and the amount of load stress it will be under.
+When setting the engineered floor joists in their proper position you must take into account the span, and the amount of load strain it will be under.
 Generally, these floor joists have 1 3/4 inches of bearing on each end of the span.
 For larger spans, there should be at 3 1/2 inches.